Jared-Kunhart/render_deployment/README.md

 ### - **Second App Academy Project (React/Express)**
-Similar to the first project, you’ll need to add all the secrets it lists, including AWS keys if they were used.
+Similar to the first project, just adding more keys/secrets this time, including AWS keys if they were used.

 ### - **Third App Academy Project (React/Flask) -**